MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started.md

 ## Step 1: Prerequisites

-You must have an active Microsoft Azure Active Directory user account.
-Review the following articles before setting up an engagements insights workspace.
+First, you must have an active Microsoft Azure Active Directory user account.
+Then, review the following articles before setting up an engagements insights workspace.

 - Review and agree to the [Terms of Service](terms-of-service.md) with Microsoft.
 - Read the [Manage cookies and user consent](user-consent-storage.md) article.
 After reviewing this article, evaluate whether you need to update your user consent notification.
 If you previously had no "non-essential" cookies, you'll likely need to update your site policy.